home-assistant/developers.home-assistant/docs/network_discovery.md

 ### Subscribing to Bluetooth discoveries

 Some integrations may need to know when a device is discovered right away.
 The Bluetooth integration provides a registration API to receive callbacks when a new device is discovered that matches specific key values.
 The same format for `bluetooth` in [`manifest.json`](creating_integration_manifest.md#bluetooth) is used for matching.
+In addition to the matchers used in the `manifest.json`, `address` can also be used as a matcher.

 The function `bluetooth.async_register_callback` is provided to enable this ability.
 The function returns a callback that will cancel the registration when called.